So, we’ve all heard Walmarts’ slogan.

 One time, I literally walked from checkout directly to the return counter because I missed something I should have taken out of my basket.
 It was a water filter, and I guess hard to prove it wasn’t opened.
 The return lady gave me such a HUGE hassle to return it.
 She questioned me several times, “Has it been opened.”
 I told her to look at the time stamp on the receipt or view the camera’s if she didn’t believe me.
 I’m not a fraudulent person and that was the last straw.
 Tired of being treated like a criminal, I never returned to their store.
 Yes, they have a lot of returns because they sell junk.
 And yes, some people do take advantage.
 But I’m not a criminal and I had proof I didn’t do anything wrong.

-In a similar situation, I was returning a Dyson vacuum at another local store for $465 as I found it cheaper on Amazon (it had never been used and I still had it sitting there in the box).
+In a similar situation, I was returning a Dyson vacuum at Target for $465 as I found it cheaper on Amazon (it had never been used and I still had it sitting there in the box).
 My receipt expired and the computer wouldn’t work for the return for some reason.
 They gave me the benefit of the doubt and gave me cash back, all $465.
 NOT a voucher for store credit, not sneering at me or treating me like a bad guy.
 They honored it.
 Walmart had trouble honoring a $20 return.
 The difference to me is clear.

 Major money-saving tip: